Urs4M4j0r/Twitter-Sentiment-Analyzer/README.md

 # What does it do?
 There are four main files included as part of this repository, `Gui.pyw`, `graph.pyw`, `nlp.pyw` and `config.ini`.

 `Gui.pyw` - This is the main file as well as the one that should be executed to utilize the program.
 It creates the GUI and allows the user to enter all the required parameters to execute the program.
 Upon clicking the 'Execute' button the application will attempt to pull 100 tweets from the selected date using the provided keyword and spits out an average sentiment value which ranges from -1 to +1.
 Additionally, for ease a plan english description of the value is also printed, i.e. 'Good' or 'Bad'.
-See Usage for more information on setting the parameters.
+See How can I use it? for more information on setting the parameters.

 `graph.pyw` - The main GUI contains a button labeled 'Create Graph', after running the program with the needed parameters and once the results have been displayed you may click this button to create a bar graph which shows the number of tweets which fit into each defined sentiment category.
 See Sentiment categories for more information on this